Sexual health · Reviewed by a physician

 Because tests need something detectable to find, testing during the window period can return a negative result even if an infection is present.
 That result is not "wrong" in a laboratory sense — the test simply ran before there was enough of the target to detect.
 This is why timing matters as much as choosing the right test.

 A negative result taken after the appropriate window period is generally reliable for that specific test and that specific exposure (per CDC), but no test rules out infection with 100% certainty in every case.
 Clinicians will factor in your exposure, symptoms, and risk profile when interpreting a result.
+For more on how negative and positive results can be misread, see our guide to false positive and false negative STD test results.

 Window period vs. incubation period